Labs64/netlicensing.io/pages/getting-started.md

 <div class="row NL_banner">
     <div class="col-md-6 col-md-offset-3 NL_about_page">
         <h1>As easy as one, two, three!</h1>
-        <h3>NetLicensing makes setup and integration fast, safe and very simple.
-So you can get up and running in a few hours.</h3>
+        <span>NetLicensing makes setup and integration fast, safe and very simple.
+So you can get up and running in a few hours.</span>
     </div>
 </div>